Night time economy framework »The framework aims to help develop a sustainable, healthy and safe night time economy in Wales.Learn more »

 Rail station usage

 A report which compares rail station usage, for each and every station by line or route.

-- Of the of the 20 busiest stations in Wales, half are part of the Valley Lines network, not including Cardiff Central and Cardiff Queen Street and two in North Wales at Rhyl and Wrexham General.
+- Of the 20 busiest stations in Wales, half are part of the Valley Lines network, not including Cardiff Central and Cardiff Queen Street and three in North Wales at Rhyl, Bangor and Wrexham General.

 - Rail station usage in Wales accounts for around 2 per cent of the UK total.